jimasp/behave-vsc/README.md

 ## Project requirements
 - No conflicting behave extension is enabled
 - A single vscode workspace folder (this extension does not support "multi-root workspaces")
+- A compatible project directory structure (see below)
 - [ms-python.python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension
 - [behave](https://behave.readthedocs.io)
 - [python](https://www.python.org/)

 ### Required project directory structure
 - A single `features` folder somewhere inside your workspace folder, which contains a `steps` folder.
-If your features folder has another name, then see `featuresPath` in extension settings.
+(If your features folder is not called "features", then you will need to set the `featuresPath` in extension settings.)
 - `features` and `steps` folders must be contained somewhere within the vscode workspace working directory (not outside of it).
 - A behave-conformant directory structure, for example:
 ```